vitest-dev/vitest/docs/api/expect.md

 - **Type:** `(received: any) => Awaitable<void>`

-  `toStrictEqual` asserts if actual value is equal to received one or has the same structure, if it is an object (compares them recursively), and of the same type.
+  `toStrictEqual` asserts if the actual value is equal to the received one or has the same structure if it is an object (compares them recursively), and of the same type.

   Differences from [`.toEqual`](#toequal):